Skip to main content

 Will my home be without AC during install?

 Yes, for the duration of the install day.
 In Florida summers, we schedule installs early in the morning to minimize discomfort.
-If there's a delay or complication, the install desk will notify you same-day.
+If there's a delay or complication, our scheduling team will notify you same-day.

 Who does the install?